 CGC provides services such as campus interviews, job placement, and training programs.
 Such services enable our students to develop practical skills for a competitive job market.
 The office works out placement for students who are interested in working in corporate offices, the IT industry, banks, and an array of other businesses.

-The CGC also organizes workshops and seminars on personality development, interpersonal relationships, communication skills, interviewing skills, and presentation skills which are designed to enable the holistic development of NCT students.
+The CGC also organizes workshops and seminars on personality development, interpersonal relationships, communication skills, interviewing skills, and presentation skills which are designed to enable the holistic development of UTAS-Nizwa students.

 Resource personnel from various economic sectors and esteemed educational institutions are invited to provide training through the CGC.